What are our buildings clad in?

 Fibreglass Mesh - A small quantity of fibreglass is used in our boards as a lightweight mesh that makes the boards tough and durable.
 While the MgO cement provides strength, it's the fibreglass mesh that gives the boards the ability to flex and absorb movement.

 MgO panels are fire, water and UV resistant making it a safe, clean and long lasting material.
 It contains no asbestos, is soundproof, and can keep its shape and character after soaking in water for a few days.
 It is non-absorbent and non-nutritious to mould, fungus and insects.
 UV resistance means MgO panels will not fade and deteriorate over time as a result of being exposed to sunlight.

-The use of CNC routers in our manufacturing process also allows for customised designs to be routed into the panels for specific projects, and even the manufacturing of graphics across full façades.
+The use of CNC routers (computerised cutting machines) in our manufacturing process also allows for customised designs to be routed into the panels for specific projects, and even the manufacturing of graphics across full façades.

 - Production of MgO board is energy efficient and low emission.
 The MgO cement is cast in a liquid slurry-like form and sets by a naturally occurring exothermic chemical reaction of the combined ingredients.
 No additional energy input is required.
 The cast boards are then cured at ambient air temperature.
 This process actually draws down CO2 gas out of the atmosphere, making the board carbon positive in its base manufacture.

-- Recycling of off-cuts - into the production formula as part of the manufacturing process minimises waste.
+- Recycling off-cuts into the production formula as part of the manufacturing process minimises waste.

 - MgO is mould and fungus resistant, does not off-gas and contains no toxic ingredients.
 This makes it perfect for those who suffer from allergies, asthma and other chemical and indoor environmental sensitivities.